I found the “Jurassic Park” movie logo on a t-shirt at Goodwill one day — only the title line read “Sarajevo Park.”

 There’s a story here, and I knew it: call it “Memes Under Fire;” or “Memes of Despair.”
 And it happened in the ‘90s…

-… in a city under siege: no way in, no way out.
+… in a city under siege: few ways in, few ways out.
 Day after day, year after year, enemy artillery rained down shells from the surrounding hills.
 Snipers poured fire on anything with two legs.
 People died and buildings fell, every day.
 Municipal services were in shambles, civic order tenuous at best.
 Wherever you looked, you saw damage.

 The citizens carried on.
 Some defended the city with guns.
 Some defended the city with art.

-This was Sarajevo, capital of Bosnia from 1992 to 1996: under siege by Serbian forces for almost four years during the Bosnian War, a conflict so complicated that even Wikipedia’s synopsis made my head hurt.
+From 1992 to 1996, this was Sarajevo, capital of Bosnia: under siege by Serbian-backed forces during the Bosnian War, a conflict so complicated that even Wikipedia’s synopsis made my head hurt.

 For most of the siege, Sarajevo got no international help at all.
 It seemed like the outside world had just forgotten the city.